mrkcass/mechanizedAI/ahrs_coprocessor/readme.md

   and maintain it's heading, pitch, and roll no matter how the frame is re-oriented.
 #
 **Status**
+* September 27, 2018 - Working on getting the ahrs, motor controller, and joystick synchronized.
+When complete the joystick will have new function to calibarate the ahrs.
+In this mode it will bring itself parallel with the frame and then move in a controlled way to get the ahrs calibration settings and then write them to file. the file will be loaed with by the ahrs whenever the ahrs is invoked.
+* September 26, 2018 - I believe this sensor is not usable in fusion mode for heading, but certainly is usable for pitch and roll.
+The pitch and roll output data is always accurate and generally calculated very fast. output of heading data however is prone to error for almost no reason other than rolling the sensor. if i calibrate the sensor to be heading, pitch and roll tolerant ([3:3:3:3] calibration), it will report accurately for a period of time, longer when not tiled by more than 22 degrees, but if the sensor has not rolled for a extended period of time, the sensor will loose it's lock on the heading and will never recover the original heading. at this point pitching the sensor up and down for a moment will allow the sensor to again stabilize at a new heading. the difference in heaading has no obvious means of calulation. my thinking at the moment is to abandon the heading and calculate the orientation based on the raw magnetic field data. motor control can move the camera sensor precisely and the position, tilt, and roll can be recorded for each. the output at many locations can be saved to file for input to an AI that predicts motor position based on tilt, roll, and raw x,y,z magnetic data. it may be possible to use both sensors to improve the accuracy of each by feeding both to the ai as one event. when the acccuracy is good then it would be intesting to see how this might autoencode to a smaller footprint. might even be possible to subdivide the sphere of data to get better accuracy when recombined.
+* September 26, 2018 - added quaternion output mode in hopes of getting a better calibration with respect to heading. while it improved the accuracy along heading and pitch axis, it had no affect on heading, pitch, and roll.
 * September 10, 2018 - Sensors are operational and are sending heading, pitch, and roll data for both frame and camera sensors. sensors are ready for handoff.
 * September 9, 2018 - Both sensors are talking to the host and are reporting register status